SoftUni-Internal/interactive-content/EN/10-State-Management/01-State-Management.md

 It provides a selection of **libraries** for **controlling application state** and the **flow of data** throughout the application.

+When building an Angular application, the state is typically handled by a number of different services.

+As our project grows, state management can become a big problem - keeping track of changes is hard.

+In the case of a problem, debugging becomes almost impossible.

+NgRx solves this issue by handling state in a single object, making modification a lot easier.

 Inspired by **Redux**, **NgRx Store** makes working with complex data **easier** for us to **manage** and **test**.

 [/slide]